Back to Blog

 Is HIPAA compliance really necessary for an AI receptionist?

 Yes.
 Any system that handles patient information, including phone calls about appointments or symptoms, falls under HIPAA requirements.
-Using a non-compliant platform exposes both the agency and the medical practice to fines up to $50,000 per violation.
+Using a non-compliant platform exposes both the agency and the medical practice to significant per-violation penalties.
+Under the HHS Office for Civil Rights penalty tiers (adjusted for inflation effective January 28, 2026), fines range from a minimum of $145 per violation for unknowing violations up to a statutory maximum of $2,190,294 per violation category per year for uncorrected willful neglect (HIPAA Journal summary of OCR penalty tiers).

 Can the AI integrate with EMR systems like Epic or Athena?